ohmyzsh/ohmyzsh/plugins/bwana/README.md

 # Bwan

-This plugin provides a function to open `man` files directly with [Bwana](https://www.bruji.com/bwana/).
+This plugin provides a function to open `man` pages directly with [Bwana](https://www.bruji.com/bwana/).

 To use it add bwana to the plugins array in your zshrc file.